Celebrating Our 38th Season

 Assistant Conductor Teresa Farley

 Teresa Farley joined North Star in 1989 and has enjoyed playing flute in the ensemble and flute, clarinet and sax in the Gladstone Theatre in the Park pits since 1990.
-She participated in her 50th show in the summer of 2017.
-She was very honored to start directing the pits in 2005 and has conducted one or both shows since then.
+She participated in her 61st show in the summer of 2024.
+She was very honored to start directing the pits in 2005 and as of 2024, has conducted 23 shows.

 After studying music education for 3 years at Wichita State, Teresa changed her major to Accounting and received a BBA from WSU and MBA from UMKC.
-She works as a Financial IT Consultant for Farrell Growth Group.
+She works as a Financial IT Consultant and is just months from retiring.
 She and her husband Jim, bass trombonist in North Star, reside in Gladstone.

 SteveLindsey